Vujnic/KotlinMultiplatformPlayer/README.md

 The Android and Web versions support smooth playback and control interaction, with further improvements planned for synchronization and seek feedback in future updates.
 This project demonstrates the use of Kotlin Multiplatform to share core playback logic across different platforms while maintaining native user interfaces.

+Android
+	1. Open the project in Android Studio.
+	2. Select the androidApp configuration. iOS
+	1. Open the project in Xcode via the generated .xcworkspace inside iosApp.
+	2. Select your development team under Signing & Capabilities.
+Web
+	1. In the terminal, navigate to the project root.
+	2. Run the following command: ./gradlew jsBrowserDevelopmentRun
+  3. Open your browser and go to: http://localhost:8080/

 Andrej Vujnic, andrej.vujnic@gmail.com